Michael McLeod (ice hockey)

-Michael McLeod (born February 3, 1998) is a Canadian professional ice hockey player who is a centre for the Avangard Omsk of the Kontinental Hockey League (KHL).
+Michael McLeod (born February 3, 1998) is a Canadian professional ice hockey player who is a centre for Avangard Omsk of the Kontinental Hockey League (KHL).
 He was selected by the New Jersey Devils of the National Hockey League (NHL) in the first round, 12th overall, of the 2016 NHL entry draft.
 He made his NHL debut for the Devils during the 2019–20 NHL season and spent the next five years with New Jersey.
 His career in North America was put on hold in 2024 when he was named in the 2018 Hockey Canada controversy and sexual assault, causing him to leave the NHL for the KHL.

 Playing career

 Junior

 McLeod played minor ice hockey with the Toronto Marlboros of the Greater Toronto Hockey League.
 In 2014, he led his team to capture the OHL Cup and was awarded the Tim Adams Memorial Trophy as OHL Cup's most valuable player.

 McLeod was drafted by the Mississauga Steelheads of the Ontario Hockey League (OHL) in the first round (fifth overall) of the 2014 OHL Priority Selection, and played for them beginning with the 2014–15 OHL season.
 McLeod was named an alternate captain during the 2015–16 OHL season and named the fifth captain of the Steelheads in the following 2016–17 season.
 During the 2016–17 season, McLeod was named OHL Player of the Week on February 27, 2017, after registering five goals and 11 points in three games.